akshah/netra/README.md

 filters/peers/fine_peers and filters/prefixes/fine_prefixes files respectively and update conf/detourDetection.conf.
 6. Launch analysis using detectRIPELiveDetours.py

 Note: If you want to launch traceroutes using RIPEAtlas you will need RIPE credits.
+Set up keys in conf/ripe.conf.
-Set up If you want to launch local traceroutes then scamper utility needs to be installed: https://www.caida.org/tools/measurement/scamper/
+If you want to launch local traceroutes then scamper utility needs to be installed: https://www.caida.org/tools/measurement/scamper/
+Scamper needs root access.
+Add your auth here: .sudo.auth

 Contact
 ---------